Impeachment: South Korea

-According to the Article 65(1) of Constitution of South Korea, President, Prime Minister, members of the State Council, heads of Executive Ministries, Justices of the Constitutional Court, judges, members of the National Election Commission, the Chairperson and members of the Board of Audit and Inspection can be impeached by the National Assembly when they violated the Constitution or other statutory duties.
-By article 65(2) of the Constitution, proposal of impeachment needs simple majority of votes among quorum of one-thirds of the National Assembly.
-However, exceptionally, impeachment on President of South Korea needs simple majority of votes among quorum of two-thirds of the National Assembly.
-When impeachment proposal is passed in the National Assembly, it is finally reviewed under jurisdiction the Constitutional Court of Korea, according to article 111(1) of the Constitution.
-During review of impeachment in the Constitutional Court, the impeached is suspended from exercising power by article 65(3) of the Constitution.
+According to the Article 65(1) of Constitution of South Korea, the President, the Prime Minister, members of the State Council, heads of Executive Ministries, Justices of the Constitutional Court, judges, members of the National Election Commission, the chairperson and members of the Board of Audit and Inspection can be impeached by the National Assembly if they violate the Constitution or other statutory duties.
+By article 65(2) of the Constitution, proposal of an impeachment motion requires at least a third of the members, while passage needs an absolute majority of votes among the entire membership of the National Assembly.
+However, exceptionally, the impeachment of a president needs an absolute majority to propose and a two-thirds supermajority of votes to pass among the entire membership of the National Assembly.
+When the impeachment proposal is passed in the National Assembly, it is reviewed by the Constitutional Court of Korea, according to article 111(1) of the Constitution.
+During this process, the impeached officeholder is suspended from exercising power by article 65(3) of the Constitution.

-Two presidents have been impeached since the establishing of the Republic of Korea in 1948.
-Roh Moo-hyun in 2004 was impeached by the National Assembly but was overturned by the Constitutional Court.
-Park Geun-hye in 2016 was impeached by the National Assembly, and the impeachment was confirmed by the Constitutional Court on March 10, 2017.
+Since the establishment of the Republic of Korea in 1948, the National Assembly has impeached three presidents: Roh Moo-hyun in 2004, Park Geun-hye in 2016, and Yoon Suk Yeol in 2024 following his declaration of martial law.
+Although Roh's impeachment was rejected by the Constitutional Court, Park and Yoon were later removed from office by the final Constitutional Court ruling.